-9. The 'domestic books' consolidation is defined as follows:
+10. The 'domestic books' consolidation is defined as follows:

-Domestic books

-For an ADI:

-Means an unconsolidated report of positions, transactions and other information recorded on the Australian books of the body corporate authorised by APRA to carry on banking business as per the Banking Act 1959.
+Domestic books For an ADI: Means an unconsolidated report of positions, transactions and other information recorded on the Australian books of the body corporate authorised by APRA to carry on banking business as per the Banking Act 1959.
 Includes transactions and positions with both residents and non-residents that are recorded on the Australian books of these entities.

-Do not consolidate positions, transactions and other information recorded on the books of Extended Licensed Entities (ELEs), of any other entity not consolidated at Level 1 (for example, related parties such as subsidiaries, SPVs or parent entities) and of overseas-based entities (e.g. overseas-based branches and offshore banking units (within the meaning of section 128AE of the Income Tax Assessment Act 1936)).
+Do not consolidate positions, transactions and other information recorded on the books of Extended Licensed Entities (ELEs), of any other entity not consolidated at Level 1 (for example, related parties such as subsidiaries, SPVs or parent entities ) and of overseas-based entities (e.g. overseas-based branches and offshore banking units (within the meaning of section 128AE of the Income Tax Assessment Act 1936 )).
+For an RFC that is a related party of an ADI : Means an unconsolidated report of positions, transactions and other information recorded on the Australian books of the registered entity as per the Financial Sector ( Collection of Data ) Act 2001 .

-For an RFC:

-Means an unconsolidated report of positions, transactions and other information recorded on the Australian books of the registered entity as per the Financial Sector (Collection of Data) Act 2001.
 Includes transactions and positions with both residents and non-residents that are recorded on the Australian books of these entities.
+In general, do not consolidate positions, transactions and other information recorded on the books of related parties (such as subsidiaries, SPVs or parent entities ) and of overseas-based entities (e.g. overseas-based branches and offshore banking units (within the meaning of section 128AE of the Income Tax Assessment Act 1936 )).
+However, where an RFC elects to report on behalf of a group of RFCs , these entities are to be consolidated for reporting purposes.
+For an RFC that is not a related party of an ADI : Means a consolidated report of positions, transactions and other information recorded on the Australian books of: • the registered entity as per the Financial Sector (Collection of Data) Act 2001; and

+• resident SPVs that are controlled entities of the RFC.

+It includes transactions and positions with both residents and non-residents that are recorded on the Australian books of these entities.

-In general, do not consolidate positions, transactions and other information recorded on the books of related parties (such as subsidiaries, SPVs or parent entities) and of overseas-based entities (e.g. overseas-based branches and offshore banking units (within the meaning of section 128AE of the Income Tax Assessment Act 1936)).
+In general, do not consolidate positions, transactions and other information recorded on the books of other related parties (such as subsidiaries or parent entities) and of overseas-based entities (e.g. overseas-based branches and offshore banking units (within the meaning of section 128AE of the Income Tax Assessment Act 1936)).

-However, where an RFC elects to report on behalf of a group of RFCs, these entities are to be consolidated for reporting purposes.
+• However, where an RFC elects to report on behalf of a group of RFCs, these entities are to be consolidated for reporting purposes.